arghyadebroy/arghyadebroy.github.io/_pages/about.md

 ---

 ### Further Exploration
 To learn more about my research and explore the fascinating aspects of astrochemistry and molecular interactions in the ISM, feel free to dive deeper into the work showcased here.
-If you have any questions or would like to discuss potential collaborations, I'd be happy to connect and explore exciting possibilities together! use the right side space, so that it looks okay both in laptop and on mobile, and doesn't look like everything is connusted on left side
+If you have any questions or would like to discuss potential collaborations, I'd be happy to connect and explore exciting possibilities together!